cjrace/gss-chart-colours/task_and_finish_proposal.md

 ## Next steps

 All to take this away and get feedback on:
-- Accessibility considerations for alternative colours  <<what does this mean?>>>
+- the example colour palette
-- Example colour palette
+- best tools to reccomend for each accessibility consideration
-- Best tools to reccomend for each accessibility consideration
+- the accessibility considerations for use when a person might choose alternative colours

 We'll then work to update this according to feedback provided and aim to agree a finalised version for sharing more widely and updating the current guidance.